VR-25/acc/README.md

 # A warning notification is posted 60 seconds prior, for the user to block the action, if they so please.

 # discharge_polarity (dp) #
-# This overrides the automatic current polarity detection.
+# This overrides the automatic current polarity (+|-) detection.
+# Keep in mind that polarity may change with a kernel upgrade.
+If this setting is wrong, charging control won't work.

 # one-line scripts #
 # Every line that begins with ": " is interpreted as a one-line script.